Celayix Home » Leading Causes of Security Guard Turnover

 • Within that population, security companies paid more than 50% of the workers less than $15.13 per hour.

-The United States employs around 127.16 million people to provide a fair comparison.
-The mean annual wage in the United States is $53,383, while the median yearly pay is $34,612, implying that a higher proportion of the U.S. population earns less than two-thirds of the mean annual salary.
-Any security guard earning an hourly rate of $16.24 per hour would only make $33,780 per year in the security profession.
-Clearly, being a security guard in the United States is not very high paying.
-Currently, around 10% of the highest-paid security guards make more than the average yearly income.
+Any security guard earning an hourly rate of $16.24 would only make $33,780 per year in the security profession.
+Being a security guard in the United States is not high paying.
+Around 10% of the highest-paid security guards make more than the average yearly income.

 Lack of training and support